Always when I buy new Pants/Trousers, ten inches needs to be cut off the legs

 Thanks for your detailed reply, Bob… The shorts you’re wearing in the first photo look like being made of a thicker material if not denim.
 I was asking the question against the background of most shorts having become longer but not necessarily those worn by runners.
 Yet you see a number of them wearing knee length short tights and, to be precise, I was having those in mind when speaking of Bermudas.

 Basically, every runner should wear what he feels most comfortable in like you do.
-In retrospect it took too long for me to discovered how comfy long winter tights worn under shorts are for me.
+In retrospect it took too long for me to discover how comfy long winter tights worn under shorts are for me.
 Unfortunately, I’ve developed some hip problems lately which I fear might become chronic.
 That would mark the end of my life as a jogger.
 I’d be glad if I could still do other activities.
 I need to find out what is still possible.

 As for finding the right length of trousers, I seem to have normal proportions.
 So, actually, that shouldn’t be a problem.
 What I didn’t know for some time was how many different combinations of inch and waist sizes there are.
 I thought that stores had all sizes on offer, at least when a new collection arrives.
 How naive.
 They order what sells best.
 Eventually, I found my perfectly fitting size which I order online if it’s not in stock.
 No shortening necessary .